toggio/SecureTokenizer/README.md

 ## How It Works
 SecureTokenizer combines cryptographically secure random key generation with a sophisticated algorithm that includes:

-- Generating a stron encrypted cryptographycally secure random main key (nonce), included in the first part of the token.
+- Generating a strong encrypted cryptographycally secure random main key (nonce), included in the first part of the token.
-- Creating a psudo-randomly generated second part of the token (`lsToken`) that is encrypted using the nonce as key.
+- Creating a psudo-randomly generated second part of the token that is encrypted using the nonce as key.
 - For time-based tokens, ensuring they are securely hashed (using SHA-256) for client-side (JavaScript) use, such as AJAX calls.
 - Ensuring all tokens are obfuscated and securely encrypted using both XOR operations and AES-256 encryption for maximum security.